 What percentage of security breaches originate internally vs. externally?
-Where could I find further information
+Where could I find further information on this topic?

 This is a statistic that's quoted a lot -- often 80% of breaches occur internally -- but there's varying data on it.
 The CSI/FBI Computer Crime and Security Survey has interesting data on this, but I would also recommend checking out other surveys from security magazines and research firms.
 A Google search using the words "information security survey" turns up some good info.